I am Hiroshi Wada, a calligraphy artist based in Kyoto, Japan.

 I have started practicing Japanese Shodo (literally means the way of calligraphy) at the age of 5.

-I was selected several times in the Nitten exhibition, which is the biggest and greatest general art exhibition in Japan.
+I won a prize several times in the Nitten exhibition, which is the biggest and greatest general art exhibition in Japan.
 Currently, I exhibit my works mainly in the US and Europe.

-I aim to make Japanese classical calligraphy to be accepted as contemporary art and blended into scenes in the world, with out of box style, not to follow only the traditional way.
+I aim to make Japanese classical calligraphy acknowledged as the art that reaches an inter-national level, which can be accepted as contemporary art and blended into scenes in the world, with out of box style, not to follow only the traditional way.